Azure/iot-edge-v1/bindings/dotnet/devdoc/dotnet_bindings_requirements_Broker.md

-.NET bindings for Azure IoT Gateway Modules - Message Bus Class
+.NET bindings for Azure IoT Gateway Modules - Broker Class
 ===============================================================

 Overview
 --------

-This document specifies the requirements for the .NET Message Bus Class which is part of Microsoft.Azure.IoT.Gateway namespace.
+This document specifies the requirements for the .NET Broker Class which is part of Microsoft.Azure.IoT.Gateway namespace.
-An object of this class represents the bus, to which a message is going to be published.
+An object of this class represents the message broker, to which messages will be published.
 More details can be found in the [high level design](./dotnet_bindings_hld.md).

 Types